st-marys-church/st-marys-church.github.io/content/home-page/mass-times.md

 ---
 ###  Special Notice on COVID
 **All regular services of the church will be halted due to the current situation in the country.
 We will inform once the regular services will commence. .**
-*  All worshippers are requested to adhere to the COVID regulations when entering the church
+*  All worshippers are requested to adhere to the COVID regulations when entering the church.
-* A face mask is mandatory
+* A face mask is mandatory.
 * Please maintain social distancing at all times.
 * Sanitize hand before entering the church.
 * A temperature  check will be taken upon entering the church.